 I also read that it annoys people in the North when tourists, particularly Americans, claim to be “Irish.”
 And, considering we arrived in the North as Amber and Eric Hoffman, we hesitated to identify with people we met in the North until we felt them out a bit.

 Now, this may make it appear that the people in Northern Ireland are unfriendly, unwelcoming, or even minimally stuffy.
 Nothing could be further from the truth.
 We did not have a single experience that made us feel uncomfortable (other than my run-in with immigration upon arrival in Belfast, a story for another day).
 We were probably hyper-sensitive to the issue, not wanting to offend.
-Probably more so than necessary, until we actually learned a little more about Northern Ireland history.
+Probably more so than necessary, until we actually learned a little more about the creation of Northern Ireland.

-First, we took a black taxi tour in Belfast, which was a ninety-minute tour solely focused on The Troubles, and how Belfast exists today.
+For me, an experience that exemplifies the best of Northern Ireland has to be the black cab tour in Belfast.
+This was a ninety-minute tour solely focused on The Troubles, and how Belfast exists today.
 We saw the famous murals, drove through both the Protestant and the Catholic sides of Belfast, and stopped at the wall that continues to separate the two neighborhoods.
 A wall whose gates are locked each night around 6 pm, to continue to keep the peace.

 During our time in Derry, we stayed at a very historic country house hotel, the Beech Hill.
 We met with a local historian, who has been studying the history of the hotel, and in particular the time that the Marines spent on the hotel property during WWII.
 What was meant to be an impromptu half-hour discussion of the house turned into a tour of the grounds, and afternoon tea, with a five-hour discussion of the history of Derry, including a discussion of The Troubles.